 Who knew that the Islamic Religious Police had an office at Main Justice?
-You might justifiably wonder that reading this indictment in which an Iowa man, William B. Aossey Jr., is accused of violating federal law by exporting non-Halal meat to Indonesia and Malaysia, both Muslim countries where the importation of non-Halal meat is forbidden by law.
+You might justifiably wonder that reading this indictment in which an Iowa man, William B. Aossey Jr., is accused of violating federal law by exporting meat from a slaughterhouse not certified as halal to Indonesia and Malaysia, both Muslim countries where the importation of non-Halal meat is forbidden by law.
 Aossey is the owner of Midamar Corporation, a leading producer and exporter of Halal meat and food products.

 Actually, the prosecutors get to this odd result by a familiar route, namely accusing the defendant of making false statements to the federal government in connection with the export.
 We saw this in the warm chicken case which we reported on back in 2012.
 In order to encourage U.S. exports, the U.S. Department of Agriculture agrees to certify to foreign governments that agricultural products exported from the United States comply with the importing country’s requirements.
 As part of that process, the exporter fills out a USDA Food Safety Inspection Service Form 9060-6, which is an application for the required export certificate.
 In that application, just above the signature line, is the following sentence: